dotnet/docs/docs/core/extensions/localization.md

 ### Specifying locales

-The locale at a bare minimum should define the language, but it can also define the culture (dialect), and even the country.
+The locale should define the language, at a bare minimum, but it can also define the culture (dialect), and even the country.
 These segments are commonly delimited by the `-` character.
 With the added specificity of a culture, the "culture fallback" rules are applied where best matches are prioritized.
-The locale should map to a well-known language tag, see <xref:System.Globalization.CultureInfo.Name?displayProperty=nameWithType>.
+The locale should map to a well-known language tag.
+For more information, see <xref:System.Globalization.CultureInfo.Name?displayProperty=nameWithType>.

 ### Culture fallback scenarios